www.prismmodelchecker.org

 Path properties

-As illustrated in the earlier syntax definition, various different types of path property can be used inside the P operator.
+The basic different types of path property that can be used inside the P operator are:

 • X : "next"